MicrosoftDocs/win32/desktop-src/Rpc/implementing-output-pipes-on-the-server.md

 ---
 title: Implementing Output Pipes on the Server
-description: To begin receiving data from a server, a client calls one of the server's remote procedures. ms.assetid: '5d791f4f-1d95-4bc0-b68f-db4fccc75ff8'
+description: To begin receiving data from a server, a client calls one of the servers remote procedures. ms.assetid: 5d791f4f-1d95-4bc0-b68f-db4fccc75ff8 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Implementing Output Pipes on the Server